Airwave Piracy Ends In Arrests And Boat Seizure

 But, he added, ″These people have thrown down the gauntlet and challenged the FCC’s authority.
 I want the public to be aware that the FCC has the power to enforce these regulations and the intention to do so.″

-Ramiro Figueroa, a spokesman for the Honduran Embassy in Washington, said the men arrested might also face charges in Honduras because the ship was registered only for fishing.
+Ramiro Figueroa, a spokesman for the Honduran Embassy in Washington, said the men might also face charges in Honduras because the ship was registered only for fishing.

 Steele said those operating the station had tried repeatedly but failed to get an FCC license on land.